Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/02_control_flow.typ

 == The Path Explosion Problem

-Why do we go through all this trouble?
+Why all this trouble?
 Why is program verification so hard?

-The answer lies in the structure of the CFG.
+The answer lies in CFG structure.
-Every time we encounter a branch, the number of possible execution paths multiplies.
+Every branch multiplies the number of possible execution paths.

 Consider a sequence of just 3 independent checks in IMP: